-Students who complete the Advanced Course are prepared for service as commissioned officers in the active Army, or part-time in the Army Reserve or Army National Guard.
+Students who complete the Advanced Course and graduate are prepared for service as commissioned officers in the active Army, or part-time in the Army Reserve or Army National Guard.
 Newly commissioned officers must serve in the Active or Reserve component for 8 years.
-(3-4 years on active duty and the remainder with the Individual Ready Reserve, or part-time with the Army National Guard or Army Reserve.)
+(3-4 years on active duty and the remainder with the Individual Ready Reserve, or all 8 years part-time with the Army National Guard or Army Reserve.)

-Opportunities exist for specialized summer training including: cultural trips abroad, Cadet Troop Leader Training, Airborne School, Air Assault School, Mountain Warfare School and internships with active-duty Army units or federal government agencies.
+Opportunities exist for specialized summer training including: Cadet Troop Leader Training, Airborne School, Air Assault School, Mountain Warfare School and internships with active-duty Army units or federal government agencies.

 Scholarships and financial aid

-Various types and lengths of scholarships are available including: General merit-based scholarships up to 4 years, Guaranteed Reserve Force Duty in the Army National Guard or Army Reserve, Science Technology Engineering and Math Majors, and select Language Majors.
+Various types and lengths of scholarships are available including: General merit-based scholarships up to 4 years, and Guaranteed Reserve Force Duty in the Army National Guard or Army Reserve.

-Scholarship Cadets receive: full tuition and fees, a subsistence allowance of up to $500 a month and a book allowance of $1,200 a year.
+Scholarship Cadets receive: full tuition and fees, a subsistence allowance of $420 a month and a book allowance of $1,200 a year.

-Non-scholarship contracted Cadets receive a subsistence allowance of up to $500 a month.
+Non-scholarship contracted Cadets receive a subsistence allowance of $420 a month.

 Non-scholarship and some types of scholarship Cadets may also become part of Army Reserve or Army National Guard units while in ROTC to receive additional benefits.